Salem Alumnae 2018

 June 10 - Herrnhut, Leipzig

 Departing Prague, we have the unique opportunity to visit Herrnhut, Germany where the Renewed Moravian Church had its birth in 1722.
 Here we’ll meet with representatives from the modern church, tour the workshop where they make Moravian Stars, and take a tour of their God’s Acre while learning the history of the Moravian Church.
 In the evening, we arrive in Leipzig in the midst of their yearly international festival celebrating their most famous former resident: Johann Sebastian Bach.
 (B,L,D)

 June 11 - Leipzig: Market Square, Bach Museum, St. Thomas Church, Zeitgeschichtliches Forum, Gewandhaus

 Today we explore Leipzig at its traditional Market Square before a visit to the Bach Museum with its original manuscripts, instruments, and explanations of Bach’s life and music.
 We then tour the church where Bach was music director for nearly thirty years and where his body is buried before a walking tour of the important places of Bach’s life.
 In the afternoon, visit on your own the interesting Zeitgeschichtliches Forum museum that elucidates the East-West partition of Germany.
 In the evening, we attend a performance from the world’s premier Bach musicians at the Gewandhaus concert hall.
 (B)

-June 12 - Leipzig Free Day, St. Thomas Concert
+June 12 - Leipzig Free Day, St. Thomas Concert, Optional: Organ Tour

 Enjoy a free day to explore Leipzig and the numerous displays related to Bach’s life or take an optional visit to two nearby towns to learn about the construction of their organs and hear their impressive sounds.
 In the evening, we gather together for a final celebratory meal and an intimate concert in Bach’s home church to conclude our time together in Europe.
 (B,D)

 June 13 - Depart Europe/Post Tour Extension

-Depart Europe for the USA or continue on the post tour extension (details forthcoming).
+Depart Europe for the USA or continue on the post tour extension.
 (B)